Australian 4wd and Advanced Driver Education – RTO CODE: 31223

 AHCMOM216 - Operate side by side utility vehicles

-Each of the above competencies are 4 to 5 hour course that meets the requirements to receive a Statement of Attainment, upon Successful completion for the Nationally Recognised Training course.
+The above competency is a 4 to 5 hour course that meets the requirements to receive a Statement of Attainment, upon Successful completion for the Nationally Recognised Training course.

-1. Towing Safely and load, secure and unload UTV/ATV can be incorporated into this course, at additional cost, if required.
+1. Towing Safely and load, secure and unload SSUV can be incorporated into this course, at additional cost, if required.

-2. The above competencies can be undertaken together.
+2. The above competency can be undertaken with Quad bikes.

 Who would select this course?

-This course is has been developed and contextualised for employees or contractors who are required to operate and maintain a All Terrain Vehicle (ATV) and/or a Utility Terrain Vehicle (UTV), as part of their daily duties.
+This course is has been developed and contextualised for employees or contractors who are required to operate and maintain a , as part of their daily duties.

-What is the difference of a ATV to a UTV?
+What is the difference of a ATV to a SSUV?

 An All-Terrain Vehicle (ATV), also known as a quad, quad bike, three wheeler, or four wheeler, is defined as a vehicle that travels on low pressure tyres, with a seat that is straddled by the operator, along with handlebars for steering control.
 As the name implies, it is designed to handle a wider variety of terrain than most other vehicles.

-The Utility Terrain Vehicle’s (UTV) have a side by side terrain vehicle with seating arrangement; many have seat belts and roll over protection, and most have a cargo box at the rear of the vehicle.
-The UTV’s generally have a higher payload capability and are longer and wider than ATV’s.
+The Side by Side Utility Terrain Vehicle’s (SSUV) are vehicles with seating arrangement, seat belts, roll over protection and have a cargo box at the rear of the vehicle.
+The SSUV’s generally have a higher payload capability and are longer and wider than ATV’s.

 ATV’s / UTV’s have many and varied uses and their unique attributes have made them a valuable resource in many industries, particularly on farms, where they have largely replaced horses and able to access terrain that 4WD vehicle may not.